tylerharter/cs301-projects/fall18/p8/README.md

 >*json_filename* : a string which represents the name of the json file

+To load a json data you will use json.loads.
 This function should return a dictionary that you obtain when you load the json data.

 You can test your code from your console: